mongodb/docs-relational-migrator/source/includes/steps-create-mongodb-connection-short.rst

       :guilabel:`Username` and :guilabel:`Password` of your
       :ref:`Relational Migrator MongoDB user <rm-mongodb-service-user>`.

 #.
-Specify a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.
+Enter a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.

 #.
-(Optional) Click :guilabel:`Test connection` to confirm that Relational
-   Migrator can establish a connection.

-#.
 Click :guilabel:`Connect`.

-   The saved connection becomes available for use in all jobs and projects.
+   The saved connection is available for use in all jobs and projects.